 Since CEPF's inception in 2000:

-More than $232 million in grants has been given to more than 2,300 civil society organizations and individuals in more than 93 countries and territories around the globe, leveraging more than $371 million in additional funds from other donors.
+More than $263 million in grants have been given to more than 2,500 civil society organizations and individuals in more than 105 countries and territories around the globe — leveraging more than $383 million in additional funds from other donors.

-In addition to establishing or expanding more than 14 million hectares of critical ecosystems, CEPF grantees have improved the management of more than 45 million hectares of Key Biodiversity Areas and more than 8 million hectares of production landscapes — areas used for crops or other products.
+In addition to establishing or expanding protections for more than 15 million hectares (37 million acres) of critical ecosystems, CEPF grantees have improved the management of more than 50 million hectares (123 million acres) of Key Biodiversity Areas — simply put, the most important places for life on Earth — and more than 10 million hectares (25 million acres) of land used for crops or other agricultural products.

-Before investing in a region’s vital ecosystems, CEPF involves anywhere between 100 and 500 of the hotspot's experts and stakeholders — botanists, zoologists, local organizations, local government officials and sustainable development specialists among them.
+Before investing in a region’s vital ecosystems, CEPF involves anywhere from 100 to 500 of the hotspot's experts and stakeholders — botanists, zoologists, local organizations, local government officials and sustainable development specialists among them.
 These stakeholders are interviewed, consulted and brought together to discuss conservation in the region.
 With the information they provide, an “ecosystem profile” is developed.
-The document gives a clear picture of the current state of the hotspot and the best way forward to protecting its vulnerable biodiversity while improving the livelihoods and well-being of local communities.
+The profile provides a clear picture of the current state of the hotspot and the best way forward for protecting its vulnerable biodiversity — while improving the livelihoods and well-being of local communities.
 The profiling process also provides a foundation for collaboration among NGOs, researchers and government, and offers other donors a roadmap for investing in the most urgent conservation priorities and complementing ongoing efforts.